 Much curiosity was with his name.
 From the way he pronounced it, to the way he got it.
 None could actually tell how he came by that name, it’s almost as if it just happened.
 Some said he called himself that, others that it was from his frankness, especially after his podipodi.

 Heck they knew a lot about him: of the many times he’d been in and out of the cells, pretty much for loitering as it was known, and of how he helped himself at the back streets.
 The ladies there liked him and the guys back there also spoke of him.
-And just by that popularity came with it a lot of rumors.
-By the look of him he seemed like one who knew what was thought of him but just didn’t give a care.
-How men craved to get such confidence!
+And just by that popularity came with it another lot of rumors.
+By the look of him he seemed like one who knew what was thought of him but just didn’t give a f*ck.
+How men crave to for such confidence!

 I was still chewing on his ice-breaker but my mind was very far away.
 I’d seen the waitress’ big nyash alright and complimented it.
 However, the thought that he might have regarded me was making me uncomfortable.
-So I nodded at it once more and watch him give it a spank.
+So I nodded at it once more and watched him give it a quick spank.
 The absurd act received a joyous acclamation from the mates who for some reason were watching us.
-I had waited for a resistance but the shorty just gave a desirable moan, seemed to like it.
-Seeing me surprised he grins, “Them damsels know me my guy, them girls want me.
+I had waited for a resistance but the shorty just gave a desirable moan, liked it.
+Seeing me surprised he grins, “Them damsels love me my guy, them girls want me.
 Chonjo sana.”

 Had I mentioned that people a little feared this guy for a government spy?
-From his rumored education and the kinda polished lingo, the folks around here at times saw him as those underground spies in the movies.
+From his rumored education and the kinda polished lingo, the denizens here at times saw him as those underground spies in the movies.
 He certainly didn’t belong in the ghetto.
-I hadn’t thought of Chonjo as any snitch, but if at he were then he was very good at his games.
-More so it was him who showed me around on the safe ruts that cops could rarely come knocking.
+I hadn’t thought of Chonjo as any snitch, but if at all he were then he was very good at his games.
+More so it was him who had showed me around the safe ruts that cops could rarely come knocking.
 CRANKIE’S was of such, not safe parse but more of ‘feared.’